 God is holy.
 We are sinful.

-God, the holy, righteous, sovereign ruler of all, created this world and all that is in it for his glory.
-Man, as created in God’s image, was given a unique role, being able to have fellowship with a personal God, to love, serve, and enjoy Him.
+God—the holy, righteous, sovereign ruler of all—created this world and all that is in it for his glory.
+Man, as created in God’s image, was given a unique role, being able to have fellowship with this personal God, to love, serve, and enjoy Him.
 But because of man’s rebellion against God, because of our sin, that fellowship was separated and it affected all of creation.
 And because of that first act of disobedience, we all are born into sin (Genesis 1-3, Romans 5:12-19).
 We are fallen creatures, living in a fallen world.
 This doesn’t mean we are incapable of performing acts of kindness, but it does mean we are utterly incapable of understanding, loving, or pleasing God on our own (Romans 3:10-18, 23; 8:7-8).

 God is just.
 We deserve death.

-Sin is, basically, cosmic treason.
-It is a violation of the holiness, the moral purity and excellence, of God Almighty.
+Sin is breaking God’s law.
+It is a violation of the holiness (the moral purity and excellence) of God Almighty; it is essentially cosmic treason.
 To violate the rule of an infinite God has an equally infinite consequence: death (Romans 6:23).
-This is not just physical death, but eternal death experiencing His wrath.
-Sin cannot be “swept under the rug,” and any good we try and do cannot “outweigh” the bad we have done because our very nature is evil, and if God is to be the perfectly just, good, and righteous God that He is, he cannot let the guilty go unpunished.
-We have broken His law, and stand before the Judge as condemned.
+This is not just physical death, but eternal death experiencing his wrath in hell.
+Sin cannot be “swept under the rug,” and any good we try and do cannot “outweigh” the bad we have done because our very nature is evil, and if God is to be the perfectly just, good, and righteous God that he is, he cannot let the guilty go unpunished.
+We have broken his law, and stand before the Judge as condemned.